The First Meeting Framework

 Defaulting to "telling" in an effort to build credibility and trust.

-Two distinct patterns
+Two distinct paths

-The Selling Loop
+The Selling Path

 Pressure-Based